redhat-et/codemode-lite/README.md

 # codemode-lite

 An MCP server that lets AI agents execute Python code inside a secure sandbox.
-Instead of exposing 30+ individual tools to the agent, it exposes one tool — `run_python` — and the agent writes Python code that calls all the tools from inside the sandbox.
+Instead of exposing all individual tools to the agent, it exposes one tool — `run_python` — and the agent writes Python code that calls all the tools from inside the sandbox.
+Tested with 38 tools across 4 MCP servers, but works with any number of tools and servers you configure.

 ## Prerequisites